← All notes PDF

 2 Bull · 5 Neutral · 1 Bear

-VisionaryBullishInfrastructure pick on battlefield digitization; durable EW/missile-defense supercycle.
+VisionaryBullishInfrastructure pick on battlefield digitization; durable EW and missile-defense supercycle.

-OperatorNeutralReal ITAR/design-in moat and record backlog, but margins below the wide-moat bar.
+OperatorNeutralReal ITAR and design-in moat and record backlog, but margins below the wide-moat bar.

-SkepticBearishRecovery real but incomplete and priced to perfection; FCF re-decelerating; GS Sell $68.
+SkepticBearishRecovery real but incomplete and priced to perfection; FCF re-decelerating; Goldman Sell $68.

-InsiderNeutralNo insider buying into the rally; quality buyer Segall Bryant adding.
+InsiderNeutralNo insider buying into the run; quality buyer adding.

 Risk ManagerNeutralLegit turnaround but easy money made; 2% staged, hard stops.